johnmichael-kane/Parallelized-Sudoku-Solvers/README.md

 - [Sudoku.java](https://github.com/johnmichael-kane/Parallelized-Sudoku-Solvers/blob/main/dancing-links/basic/Sudoku.java): Reads the Sudoku puzzle from an input file, initializes the exact cover matrix, and utilizes the DancingLinkSolver to find and print the solution.

 ### Run

 1. Enter the correct directory: `cd dancing-links/basic`
 2. Compile Sudoku.java: `javac Sudoku.java`
 3. Run the file: `java Sudoku <FILE_NAME>`
 - <FILE_NAME> accepts different files for the 9x9, 16x16, and 25x25 of varying difficulties.
-To see all inputs, view [Data](https://github.com/johnmichael-kane/Parallelized-Sudoku-Solvers/tree/main/data)
+View the [data](https://github.com/johnmichael-kane/Parallelized-Sudoku-Solvers/tree/main/data) to see all inputs.

-# Parallelized Dancing-Links
+### Parallelized
-View the parallelized java approach [here](https://github.com/johnmichael-kane/Parallelized-Sudoku-Solvers/tree/main/dancing-links/parallelized).

 Parallelization for dancing-links is a little complicated, as the actual process itself is very fast and efficient, and uses a lot of backtracking and public information.
 So a traditional parallel approach would be difficult to implement.
 Rather, the strategy for the parallelization involves an initial BFS (Breadth-First-Search) where the program will create n boards, which each belong to n threads.
 After each thread has a board assigned, then they'll go through the normal dancing-links solution indpendently and once a thread finds a solution, a flag is marked and all the threads return.

-# Implementation
 The implementation consists of two files that carry all of the work:
 - [Sudoku.java](https://github.com/johnmichael-kane/Parallelized-Sudoku-Solvers/blob/main/dancing-links/parallelized/Sudoku.java): Reads the Sudoku puzzle from an input file, generates starting boards using BFS, initializes multiple instances of the Dancing Links solver, and prints the solution.
 - [DancingLinkSolver.java](https://github.com/johnmichael-kane/Parallelized-Sudoku-Solvers/blob/main/dancing-links/parallelized/DancingLinkSolver.java): Implements the Dancing Links algorithm with multithreading support.
 It creates a linked matrix representation of the Sudoku puzzle and performs parallel backtracking search to find solutions.

 ### Run

 1. Enter the correct directory: `cd dancing-links/parallelized`
 2. Compile the DancingLinkSolver: `javac DancingLinkSolver.java`
 3. Compile Sudoku.java: `javac Sudoku.java`